In this video, you'll animate the water to create a wave effect.

 In Scratch, you will program sprites to do different things.

-In this menu, you will find the instruction blocks you’ll use to create programs.
+In this menu, you'll find the instruction blocks you'll use to create programs.

 To start, click the water sprite.